Ținutul Sării revolt: Prelude

-An appropriate moment to take action seemed to arise in the spring of 1919, when the idea of a local rebellion, coordinated with an attack by the troops of the "Szekler Division" began to be floated.
-The coordinators of such a revolt, located in Târgu Mureș, would have relied on the military support of the "Secuian Division", support that it was not able to provide.
+An appropriate moment to take action seemed to arise in the spring of 1919, when the idea of a local rebellion, coordinated with an attack by the troops of the Székely Division began to be floated.
+The coordinators of such a revolt, located in Târgu Mureș, would have relied on the military support of the Székely Division, support that it was not able to provide.
 As such, couriers were sent from the large unit to Târgu Mureș to communicate and clarify this.

 In March 1919, the sabotages multiplied, so that the Romanian military officials became more intransigent.
 Also, Hungarian-language newspapers and magazines in Transylvania became increasingly difficult to obtain, while during the same period, postal items from Hungary were simply burned in the railway station at Cluj.
 As a consequence of the lack of accurate information, rumors multiplied, the most frequent theme of which was an alleged offensive by the Hungarian army.
 There were also rumors predicting a withdrawal of the Romanian troops.
 Among those who had effectively hidden their weapons was a group of 40 members led by one Andor Kovács, and his group was alerted by rumors that the Hungarian army would drive the troops away Romanian.

 Against this background, a telegram sent on to the station Dămieni, in which it was stated that the Romanian authorities no longer require the oath to the Romanian state from the railway workers railways by the Hungarian state, was interpreted as proof of the fact that the occupation of the Romanian troops was to end.

 Revolt

 March 29–30

-That same day, Szekler railway workers celebrated the news at the pub, announcing that Hungarian troops were coming.
-In the afternoon, a Romanian gendarme coming from Miercurea Nirajului carrying horses, was attacked near Eremitu by Szeklers and wounded with a knife.
+That same day, Székely railway workers celebrated the news at the pub, announcing that Hungarian troops were coming.
+In the afternoon, a Romanian gendarme coming from Miercurea Nirajului carrying horses, was attacked near Eremitu by Székelys and wounded with a knife.
 The injured person was immediately taken to the doctor.
 At the same time, the news brought by the telegram spread rapidly in the upper valley of the Niraj.

 On Nirajului Wednesday, Andor Kovács's group attacked the local gendarme station, they were captured and locked in a cellar.
 Couriers were later sent to the Nirajul Mare and Nirajul Mic valleys, to request the villagers to join the insurgency.
-They were given both the erroneous information that there is hope that the "Secuian Division" will attack to free the area from Romanian troops, as well as the information about the wounded Romanian gendarme, whose weapon the rebels had taken.
+They were given both the erroneous information that there is hope that the Székely Division will attack to free the area from Romanian troops, as well as the information about the wounded Romanian gendarme, whose weapon the rebels had taken.

-In the oral history of the places, there is also the version of mysterious couriers from Cluj who were supposed to arrive in the area, to inform the locals that the action of the "Secuiesti Division" had been countermanded.
+In the oral history of the places, there is also the version of mysterious couriers from Cluj who were supposed to arrive in the area, to inform the locals that the action of the Székely Division had been countermanded.

 The residents of the area did not react unitedly.
 Those from Mătrici headed towards Târgu Mureș, but seeing that those from Hodoșa did not join them, they returned to their homes.
 The villagers from Mărculeni and Candu, along with others, however, headed for the Sovata area.